 Voyager consultants learn and grow together.
 Despite varied academic interests, our members share a passion for their work that translates into lifelong friendships.

-No, once admitted you become a member of Voyager Consulting for lifetime.
+No, once admitted you become a member of Voyager Consulting for life.